geoserver/geoserver/README.md

 - Non-geospatial filters
 - Dynamic layer definitions
+- Requests to feature layers in non-native spatial reference systems.

 ## Usage Notes
 When using the official JS API, CORS detection does not work correctly.
 You will need to add